-As of 2012 Burn Permits are no longer sold by fire departments, except Central Valley FD.
-Burn Permits are issued by The Gallatin County Burn Permit service – found at www.BurnPermits.mt.gov.
-The online service will allow citizens to purchase a burn permit using a debit/credit card or an electronic check.
-Citizens will also be able to activate their permit online or by calling the county’s new automated phone system at 1-877-306-BURN (2876).
+Burn Permits are issued by The Gallatin County Burn Permit service – found at http://gallatinburnpermits.com.
+The online service will allow citizens to purchase a burn permit using a debit/credit card.
+Additional information is alos availabel at the Gallatin County open burning information page at https://www.readygallatin.com/community-resources/burn-permits/.

 Open Burning is allowed only WITH A PERMIT between March 1st and November 30th unless a burn ban is in effect due to increased fire danger in the summer months.
 Permit holders are still required to use common sense and follow SPECIFIC GUIDELINES when burning.
 This includes notifying when the burn will occur and taking necessary safety measures to contain the burn.
 Your burn must be attended.

 - Treated lumber